lennartvansluijs/wd-pipeline-K2/README.md

 - lc_scripts: python scripts which make up the long cadence pipeline.
 To run the pipeline use the command 'python main.py' while in this folder.
 - sc-scripts: python scripts which make up the short cadence pipeline.
 To run the pipeline use the command 'python main.py' while in this folder.
 - found_eclipsing_objects: all reduced files of the eclipsing objects found.

-Feel free to use and modify the code here!

 For questions or commends please send an email vansluijs@strw.leidenuniv.nl.